tmero/the-conference/README.md

 ### 2016-09-16 Conference Sessions Day 1
 * 09:00 - 09:10 Welcome to PNWPHP
 * 09:15 - 10:00 The Accidental Professional by Adam Culp
 * 10:05 - 10:30 Here Be Dragons!
-What It's Really Like to Slay A Monolith
+What It's Really Like to Slay A Monolith by Graham Daniels
 * 10:30 - 11:00 *Morning Break*
 * 11:00 - 11:45 My Journey to the Center of PHP by Sammy Kaye Powers
 * 11:50 - 12:15 Taming the Resource Tiger by Elizabeth M Smith